yiisoft/yii2/docs/guide/db-migrations.md

 * `fields`: array of column definition strings used for creating migration code.
 Defaults to `[]`.
 The format of each definition is `COLUMN_NAME:COLUMN_TYPE:COLUMN_DECORATOR`.
-For example, `--fields=name:string(12):notNull` produces a string column of size 12 which is not null.
+For example, `--fields=name:string(12):notNull` produces a string column of size 12 which is not `null`.

 The following example shows how you can use these options.